tcllab/tclmake/README.md

 commands.

-If you've ever struggled with writing a GNU makefile and thought, 'this would go a lot easier if I could write the update logic in a dynamic language', then tclmake may be the tool for you.
+If you've ever struggled with writing a GNU makefile and thought, 'this would go a lot easier if I could write the update logic like I write scripts in a dynamic language', then tclmake may be the tool for you.

 ------